-3.1.4.
+3.2.4.
 Special types of data and the consequences for data processing

-The processing of special types of personal data is not perceived as systematic part of most court staff tasks, it can, however, not be ruled out, as the contents of the court files and supplementing document are based on the nature of the dispute and proceeding.
+The processing of special types of personal data is inherent part of most court staff tasks, as special types of data are often present in the court files and supplementing documents based on the nature of the dispute and proceeding.
 Particularly the record keeping of the proceedings may therefore constitute a form of processing that may include any category of personal data, depending upon the subject-matter of the proceeding and dispute.

 Apart from court file and evidence the court staff may come into routine contact with biometric data through identification of witnesses, expert witnesses, parties to the proceedings or visitors and personnel in the court premises.
-This task, however, mostly falls to judicial guard or bailiffs, who (as described in section above) are not easily recognizable as constituent part of the court staff term.
-Yet it cannot be dismissed that other court staff personnel does not come into contact with biometric data under similar circumstances.
+This task, however, mostly falls to judicial guard or bailiffs, who (as described in the first chapter) are not easily recognizable as constituent part of the court staff term.
+At the same time, other court staff personnel are likely to come into contact with biometric data under case-related circumstances.
 Example may be the security office of the court, Rechtspfleger or other functions that are likely to process such sensitive personal data as part of their work tasks.
-This may to certain degree be assumed also with respect to genetic data, an occurrence of such processing is, however, unlikely.
-Data concerning some aspects of health of the court personnel may be available to HR department or court administration, these should, however, by default not be accessible to these instances under regular circumstances.
+This may to certain degree be assumed also with respect to genetic data.
+The processing of special types of personal data by the court staff presents an increased risk for rights and freedoms of the respective data subject and as such require particular attention in data processing assessments by the court.
+A balance needs to be found between the need to provide high level of protection to the data subjects and the specific requirements of court activities in pursuit of their vital purpose and protection of other rights of the affected natural persons, e.g. right to a fair trial.
+The court and the court staff need to organise the internal processes in accordance with the principles of personal data protection.
+In particular, such processing needs to be lawful (this aspect is further analysed in Chapter 5), fair, transparent and limited to the purpose, necessary scope of personal data and period of storage.
+For special categories of personal data are also highly relevant the principles of accuracy, integrity and confidentiality, as the possible damage caused to the data subject by processing of inaccurate sensitive personal data or data breach is generally higher.
+For this reason, the court staff should pay specific attention to rights of the data subject with regard to specific categories of personal data and the technical and organisational measures implemented should primarily focus on protection of these personal data (further analysis and reflection of these requirements is provided in Chapter 6).

-Court staff may also stand on the other side of the equation as the data subject.
+It should not be omitted that members of court staff also stand on the other side of the equation as the data subject.
+Data concerning some aspects of health of the court personnel are likely to be available to HR department or court administration.
 Various security measures in the court premises or on the court equipment may be secured through access control with biometric authorization.
 Such measure would constitute personal data processing that would require legal basis pursuant to Article 9, most likely an explicit consent by the court staff.

-3.2.
+3.3.
 Activities of data processing